d4rkl04f/VisionWorkshop/2.faces/readme.md

 ### Instantiate Tracking

 Once included in our document, TrackingJS will show up at the global scope in a namespace called "tracking".
-Face detection is functional a special type of object tracking, so we will instantiate an instance of the TrackingJS object tracker, and tell it that we are specifically looking for faces.
+Face detection is functionally a special type of object tracking, so we will instantiate an instance of the TrackingJS object tracker, and tell it that we are specifically looking for faces.
 Depending on your environment, you can tune how the object tracker works.
 The code example that follows demonstrates using the tuning functions.
 Last but not least, we start tracking, passing that reference to the video element.

     this.tracker = new  tracking.ObjectTracker( 'face' );
     this.tracker.setInitialScale( 4 );